Reinhard

 Professor for Microbiology at the University of Karlsruhe, since 10/2004

-DFG panel member since 2012.
+DFG panel member 2012-2020.

 Editorial boards: in the past: FEMS Microbiological Letter, Eukaryotic Cell, Fungal Genetics and Biology. currently: Molecular Microbiology, Molecular Genetics and Genomics, MBio, mSphere.